(This blog tells my family's story. To see more, click "blog" at the top of this webpage.)

 My article, Caregiving is an Art, has been published by AbleThrive, a growing global resource on disability.
-Check out all of my articles and guest blogs related to my memoir, Struggling with Serendipity, on my new Press and News webpage (click HERE).
+Check out over 40 of my articles and guest blogs related to my memoir, Struggling with Serendipity, on my Press and News webpage.

 Sign up for my Just Keep Swimming Newsletter by typing your email address in the box.
 Thanks!